 Managing the finances of an organization.
 Includes financial statement analysis using ratios and cash flow planning; time value of money; the risk-return relationship; and valuation theory as applied to bonds and stocks, capital budgeting, and risk in capital budgeting.
-Prerequisites: 6 credits of accounting and EC182.
+Prerequisites: AC171, AC172, and BU213 (which may be taken concurrently).